infopark/webcrm_sdk/UPGRADE.md

 ### Accessing attributes

-You can access the attributes of an JustRelate WebCRM SDK resource by means of method calls or the `[]` operator.
+You can access the attributes of a JustRelate WebCRM SDK resource by means of method calls or the `[]` operator.

 ```ruby
 contact = Crm::Contact.find(contact_id)